hth313/ladybug/doc/reference.rst

 Arithmetic operations
 =====================

-Instructions that perform some kind of calculation, like arithmetic, logical and bit manipulation instructions, consume their arguments and place the result on the stack.
-The original value of X is placed in L (Last X) register.
+Instructions that perform some kind of calculation, i.e. arithmetic, logical and bit manipulation instructions, consume their arguments and place the result on the stack.
+The original value of X is placed in the L (Last X) register.
 If the instruction consumes more arguments from the stack than it produces, the stack drops and the contents of the top register (T) is duplicated as needed.

 ADD
 ^^^

-Add X with Y, put the result in X and drop the stack.
+Add X with Y, the result is placed in X and the stack drops.

 SUB
 ^^^

-Subtract X from Y, put the result in X and drop the stack.
+Subtract X from Y, the result is placed in X and the stack drops.

 MUL
 ^^^

-Multiply X with Y, put the result in X and drop the stack.
+Multiply X with Y, the result is placed in X and the stack drops.
 If the operation overflows, the overflow bit is set.
 In signed operation, the result sign is always the correct one.

 DIV
 ^^^

-Divide Y by X, put the quotient in X and drop the stack.
+Divide Y by X, the quotient is placed in X and the stack drops.

 RMD
 ^^^

-Divide Y by X, put the remainder in X and drop the stack.
+Divide Y by X, the remainder is placed in X and the stack drops.

 NEG
 ^^^

 Negate X.

 In signed mode the smallest negative number does not have a corresponding positive counterpart.
 Negating that number ends up with the same number as the input.
 In this case the overflow flag is set to indicate that the result could not be represented.
-For all other signed values, the input is negated and the overflow is cleared.
+For all other signed values, the input is negated and the overflow flag is cleared.

 In unsigned mode, the number is negated, giving the same bit pattern as would result in signed mode.
 However, as all numbers are considered positive, a negative number can not be represented and the overflow flag will be set to indicate this.
-The only case you will not get an overflow flag is when the input is 0 (as 0 negated is also 0, and it is can be represented in unsigned mode).
+The only case you will not get an overflow flag is when the input is 0 (as 0 negated is also 0).

 ABSI